-PURPOSE: The Electric Rate & Financial Policy provides direction for and guidance in the development of the rates and prices for Tacoma Power services.
-It also as well as the structure of financing to support sound financial planning and practices.
-The policy guides prudent decision-making and planning on matters that affect the guality, cost and competitiveness of Tacoma Power services.
-In order to keep market share and customer loyalty in today's competitive environment, itlt is necessarythe intent of this policy to provide an enhanced level of service to our customers and provide an enhanced level of customer service.
-This will require providing energy-related products and services demonstrate to customers, to credit rating agencies, investors, and capital markets that build on Tacoma Power's base of resources and expertise.
-Power is wellmanaged and prepared to meet all financial and rate--related obligations.
+PURPOSE: The Electric Rate & Financial Policy provides direction and guidance in the development of the rates and prices for Tacoma Power services as well as the structure of financing to support sound financial planning and practices.
+The policy guides prudent decision-making and planning on matters that affect the quality, cost and competitiveness of Tacoma Power services.
+It is the intent of this policy to provide an enhanced level of service to our customers and demonstrate to credit rating agencies, investors, and capital markets that Tacoma Power is well-managed and prepared to meet all financial and rate-related obligations.